 Our inclusive, globally minded community develops highly motivated and academically successful bilingual learners.
-ISD students are inter-culturally adept and make positive contributions in a complex world. -ISDenver Mission
+ISDenver students are inter-culturally adept and make positive contributions in a complex world.

-With an eye on fulfilling our mission, we are proud to emphasize who we are -- a nurturing, caring community of learners, educators, and families -- and what we are -- a preeminent school where the passion is real.
-We invite you to join us in underscoring our commitment to people by making your tax-deductible contribution to ISDenver and designating your generosity across Community Giving Priorities:
+Funds from community giving emphasize who we are -- a nurturing, caring community of learners, educators, and families -- and what we are: a preeminent international school where the passion is real.
+We invite you to partner with us in our commitment to our learners by making your tax-deductible contribution to ISDenver and designating your generosity across Community Giving Priorities.

 - FACULTY INVESTMENT FUND

 - FINANCIAL ASSISTANCE FUND